(Photo credit: Sonja Mildner)

 This condition manifests itself through pity and audible sighing of those around you.
 Terrible Palsy can be deceiving because you can be asymptomatic for weeks, months, or even years, and then just when you and your family are feeling really good about your child [or yourself], it can present itself in the form of a condescending pat on the head or a blessing from an anonymous busybody.

 One can learn how to defend against physical attacks.
-How does one learn to defend against such unseen yet potentially as harmful threats as Terrible Palsy?If you enjoyed this post, consider buying me a cafe mocha.
+How does one learn to defend against such unseen yet potentially as harmful threats as Terrible Palsy?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.